-It’s a good thing that we live in a social media driven world nowadays because this opens a whole new world of opportunities for business leaders, marketers, and web designers.
+It’s good that we live in a social media-driven world nowadays, as this opens a whole new world of opportunities for business leaders, marketers, and web designers.

 This is an opportunity to attract new customers, boost SEO, enhance the look and feel of the website, and of course, bring old customers back for those repeat purchases.

-Bringing people over from social media to your website can be a straightforward process, but integrating social media into your website is all about creating a social-first strategy for your business.
+Bringing people from social media to your website is straightforward, but integrating social media into your website requires a social-first strategy for your business.

-A social-first strategy means using social media integration in web design and other aspects of your business to drive traffic from socials as well as lead people to your social channels.
+A social-first strategy means using social media integration in small business web design and other aspects of your business to drive traffic from socials as well as lead people to your social channels.

 Integrate a Social Media Review Widget